The modern workplace is more diverse than ever:

 But many challenges remain for internal communicators and HR professionals to tackle in their diversity and inclusion communication strategy:

 - Men are promoted at 30% higher rates than women during their early career stages.

-- White women are paid 81 cents on the dollar of their male colleagues.
+- White women are paid 81 cents on the dollar compared to their male colleagues.
 For Black women, that number is closer to 66 cents.
 For Latinx women it is even lower, at 58 cents.